SPFx CRUD Operations using No JavaScript Framework

 import { BaseClientSideWebPart } from '@microsoft/sp-webpart-base';

-import { escape } from '@microsoft/sp-lodash-subset';
+import type { IReadonlyTheme } from '@microsoft/sp-component-base';

-import styles from './HelloWorldWebPart.module.scss';
+import styles from './SpFxCrudWebpartWebPart.module.scss';

-import * as strings from 'HelloWorldWebPartStrings';
+import * as strings from 'SpFxCrudWebpartWebPartStrings';

-import { sp, Web, IWeb } from "@pnp/sp/presets/all";
+import { SPFI } from "@pnp/sp";

 import "@pnp/sp/lists";